jespercockx/popl19-tutorial/slides/slides.lagda.md

     ) #-}
 ```

-## BNFC: the Bachus-Naur Form Compiler
+## BNFC: the Backus-Naur Form Compiler

 BNFC is a Haskell library for generating Haskell code from a grammar: